St Figael's Church, Llanfigael

-St Figael's Church, Llanfigael, is a redundant church in the hamlet of Llanfugail, Anglesey, Wales.
+St Figael's Church, is a redundant church in the hamlet of Llanfigael, Anglesey, Wales.
 It has been designated by Cadw as a Grade II listed building, and is under the care of the Friends of Friendless Churches.
 The church is considered by Cadw to be particularly notable because of its "retaining its early 19th-century interior virtually intact".

 History

 The present church is thought to date from the 18th century, and it was much rebuilt in 1841.
 A church has been documented on this site since 1254.
 The only fabric possibly surviving from this earlier church is to be found in the foundations and part of the walls.
 Since it was declared redundant, the charity the Friends of Friendless Churches has held a 999-year lease, which was transferred to them on 1 February 2007.
 After taking it over, the charity has organised the re-covering of the roof, and has re-introduced timber windows designed by Tim Ratcliffe, their design being based on the pre-existing windows.